Benefits

 Slowing of cognitive decline (COSMOS-Mind)

-Baker 2023 COSMOS-Mind (, n=2,262 participants ≥65, 3 years) found daily multivitamin produced statistically significant improvement in global cognition vs placebo, with effects equivalent to slowing cognitive aging by approximately 2 years (60% slowing of age-related cognitive decline).
-Episodic memory and executive function also improved.
-Effect was stronger in participants with prior CVD.
+A trial in adults aged 65+ found a daily multivitamin produced a statistically significant improvement in global cognition versus placebo, with effects equivalent to slowing cognitive aging by about 2 years.
+Episodic memory and executive function also improved, and the effect was stronger in participants with prior CVD.

 Filling micronutrient gaps in suboptimal diets

-NHANES data show ~30-50% of US adults have inadequate intake of vitamins D, E, K, calcium, magnesium, and potassium.
-Daily multivitamin provides insurance against subclinical deficiencies — particularly relevant for older adults, restrictive dieters, and those with impaired absorption. found multivitamin users had significantly higher nutrient intake adequacy across the population.
+NHANES data show ~30–50% of US adults have inadequate intake of vitamins D, E, K, calcium, magnesium, and potassium.
+A daily multivitamin provides insurance against subclinical deficiencies, particularly relevant for older adults, restrictive dieters, and those with impaired absorption.
+Multivitamin users had significantly higher nutrient intake adequacy across the population.

 Mechanism of action